 Albus could perhaps have given us a sort-of (but even then not completely) plausible story, claiming that the eavesdropper had only heard the tag end of the Prophecy — which repeated the first part.
 But he didn’t claim that.
 That wouldn’t have matched Snape’s story which had already been told to Voldemort.

 I was sure that the whole contradiction was there for a reason.
 Rowling was giving us a clue.

-After the fact, we are expected to understand that it was no more than yet another hint that Albus Dumbledore tells lies whenever he feels justified in it.
+After the fact, we seem to be expected to understand that it was no more than yet another hint that Albus Dumbledore tells lies whenever he feels justified in it.

 • • • •

 Of course in some other reality it could have been a clue to much, much more.
-In the period between HBP and DHs I was sure that it was.
+Over the period between HBP and DHs I was sure that it was.
 And I still think that the overall story would have been both stronger and marginally less tawdry if it had been.
 But Rowling clearly preferred the shallower, more tawdry version.
-After all, that was more in keeping with the overall theme of DHs.
+After all, that would certainly have been more in keeping with the overall theme of DHs.

 Wandering off now into my own little country of foreclosed theories: I was sure that “the affair of the interrupted eavesdropper” was Snape and Albus’s mutual cover story.
 Albus, Snape, and no doubt Aberforth would have all agreed to it if asked.
 But that it wasn’t quite how the incident had actually happened.

 We’re stuck with the fact that either it really did happen as Trelawney tells it, or there is no way that she could have identified the listener.
 And that by the way that she tells it, if Snape was definitely in a position to hear only one part of the Prophecy, it was probably some undetermined portion of the last part.

 But, judging from all of his subsequent actions, Voldemort clearly only knew about the information that was presented in the FIRST part.